mmihailicenko/SportsDirectAutomationTest/README.md

 Frameworks used:
 Selenium and Cucumber

-Firefox browser will open only using GeckoDriver.
+Firefox browser will open only using geckodriver.
-For correct run please change GECKO_DRIVER_PATH in CommonSteps class to location of your geckodriver.exe
+For correct run please change GECKO_DRIVER_PATH in CommonSteps class to location of your geckodriver.exe (https://github.com/mozilla/geckodriver/releases)

 In order to run please deliberately "run" SportsDirectTest class